 Veteran counselor Joe Baumann (defending Best Trail Chef of 2018, Session One, Weeks 1 & 2) whips up a stir fry somewhere in the Boundary Waters.

 The mark of a true trail-chef can even be as simple as a deep understanding of a diverse spice-kit, because who wants to mess up a meal with failed cooking when all you really need is leveled flavors and complimentary ingredients?
 A great example of using spices to a trail-chef’s advantage is on the staff trip, where I was able to showcase my passion for cooking.
 I happily made a honey-teriyaki stir fry, which was also made as a vegan meal.
 The entire meal consisted of a homemade honey-teriyaki sauce, sliced apple, peanuts, broccoli, onion, garlic, various peppers, carrots, mustard powder, cayenne, paprika, cumin, garlic salt, crushed pepper flakes and cajun spice.
 This was all sautéed over a campfire and served over a heaping pile of rice.
 It’s a trail-dish almost anyone can easily make, and most will go wild for.

 Cooking on the trail, and cooking for kids is a difficult and tiring process that many CV counselor’s take pride and passion in.
 Food is life and good food is love, and this is especially true as ingredients and difficulty levels rise with the cooking environment.
+Learning to cook is one of the many benefits of wilderness adventure camps.
 We’re excited to see what our trail-chefs have to offer this summer as the competition intensifies for CV’s best trail-chef of 2019.